Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 Allows pool managers to update the base URI of pools

 *No validation is done on the new URI.
-Onus is on caller to ensure the new      URI is valid *
+Onus is on caller to ensure the new      URI is valid emits PoolsBaseURIChanged *

 #### Parameters